souris-dev/GenomeAssembly/README.md

 	bool contains(Node node); // returns true if the string node is there in the graph

-	void initNodesFromKMerifier(KMerifier kmf); // initializes the nodes from an object of a KMerifier class type.
+	void initNodesFromKMerifier(KMerifier kmf); // initializes the nodes from an object of the KMerifier class type.
 	// Use the addEdge and addNode functions from inside this function.

 	void printAdjList(); // for debugging purposes